 2.1 This policy explains when and why We collect personal information, how We use it and how We keep it secure and your rights in relation to it.

-2.4 We will always comply with the General Data Protection Regulation (GDPR) when dealing with your personal data.
-Further details on the GDPR can be found at the website for the Information Commissioner.
-For the purposes of the GDPR, We will be the “controller” of all personal data We hold about you.
+2.4 We will always comply with the Data Protection Act 2018 when dealing with your personal data.
+Further details on the Act can be found at the website for the Information Commissioner.
+For the purposes of the Data Protection, We will be the “controller” of all personal data We hold about you.